Disclaimer: I don't own Naruto's cute little tush. I still cry myself to sleep over it. Enjoy!

 Naruto caught the darkening blush on Ino's cheeks and trailed her fixated gaze to Oda's tall and lean form.
 He was a handsome man with his dark eyes and wavy, auburn hair, extremely rich and influential, and tailored in the finest clothing.
-In other words: he was every girl's fantasy man.
+In other words: he was a girl like Ino's fantasy man.

 The Jinchuuriki smiled lightly to himself.
 He knew that despite her stronger characteristics, Ino still had her girlish, whimsical side—just like Sakura did.
 Maybe it was a girl thing but...he did say tonight was about her so it couldn't hurt to try...

 "I'm sorry Miyagi-san, but do you mind if I cut in?
-It's been ages since I saw Maemi-hime here, she probably doesn't even remember me," Naruto asked with just the right amount of bashfulness, switching lies like a pro.
+It's been ages since I saw Maemi-hime here, she probably doesn't even remember me," Naruto asked with just the right amount of bashfulness.

 Oda glanced as his new wife as though looking for permission (he might as well get in the habit) before giving a single, jovial nod and stepping back to allow a partner switch.